wp-plugins/earth-hour/readme.txt

 == Screenshots ==

 1. Earth Hour Admin
+2. Website with Banner bar at the top (shows countdown to Earth hour)
 2. Preview of site appearance during Earth Hour
-3. Website with Banner at the top (shows countdown prior to Earth hour)
+3. Preview of site appearance during Earth Hour